AliSoftware/alisoftware.github.io/_posts/2016-07-25-closure-capture-1.md

 So… did you catch it all?
 I know, there's a lot to get there…

-Here is a more contrieved example mixing both the value evaluated and captured at closure creation — thanks to a capture list — and the variable reference captured and evaluated at closure evaluation:
+Here is a more contrived example mixing both the value evaluated and captured at closure creation — thanks to a capture list — and the variable reference captured and evaluated at closure evaluation:

 ```swift
 func demo7() {